-Visiting the island of Kauai for the first time last year I was really excited to try out the Kauai hiking trails, especially as Kauai is known to be the greenest island.
+Visiting the island of Kauai for the first time last year I was really excited to try out some Kauai hikes, especially as it is known to be the greenest island.

 During my eight days on Kauai I managed to fit in five hikes, all which were wonderful, and with each Kauai hiking trail offering different scenery.